MCAT

 3) Use full-length MCAT practice tests to get used to the test day experience.

-Full-length MCAT exams put it all together: the long day, the passages and questions that bounce you between topics, the variety of question types and difficulty, and all the rest (except maybe that test-center smell).
+Full-length MCAT practice exams put it all together: the long day, the passages and questions that bounce you between topics, the variety of question types and difficulty, and all the rest (except maybe that test-center smell).

 Full-lengths help you tone down your nerves and tone up your skills and endurance for the real exam.
 But perhaps most importantly, you get realistic results.
 The score from a full-length practice test lets you know how close you are to your goals, and analysis of your results lets you know where your gaps are, so you can efficiently focus your further studies.